The Cleanest Collagen Supplements for Skin, Joints, and Workout Recovery in 2026

 What Is Collagen and Why Supplement It?

 Collagen is a structural protein that provides strength, elasticity, and cohesion to skin, joints, bones, tendons, ligaments, and the gut lining.
-It is the most abundant protein in the human body, and its gradual decline with age is a primary driver of visible skin aging, joint stiffness, and reduced bone density.
+Its gradual decline with age is a primary driver of visible skin aging, joint stiffness, and reduced bone density.

 Three types of collagen dominate the supplement market.
 Type I is the most abundant in the body and the best studied for skin, hair, nails, and bone support.
 Type II is found primarily in cartilage and is most relevant for joint health.
 Type III is often found alongside Type I and supports blood vessels, organs, and the gut lining.